 Most current protein aggregation sensors focus on amyloid proteins for their well-defined β-sheet stacked structure.
 Intracellular amorphous protein aggregation with random and indefinite structure is usually envisioned to be untargetable or undruggable by small molecule probes.

-Recently, Prof. LIU Yu's group and Prof. PIAO Hailong's group from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Science (CAS), in collaboration with Prof. LIU Xiaojing from Shandong University, rationally designed amorphous protein aggregation sensors from aggregation induced emission probes (AIEgens), and systematically investigated the structure-fluorescence relationship to dissect structural moieties.
+Recently, Prof. LIU Yu's group and Prof. PIAO Hailong's group from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences (CAS), in collaboration with Prof. LIU Xiaojing from Shandong University, designed amorphous protein aggregation sensors from aggregation induced emission probes (AIEgens), and systematically investigated the structure-fluorescence relationship to dissect structural moieties.

 This study was published in Angewandte Chemie International Edition on May 14.